arc42/arc42.org-site/_pages/download.md

 [docToolchain](https://rdmueller.github.io/docToolchain/) or the [original source](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/).

 **markdown**
-: Widespread and simple markup language, [documented here](https://daringfireball.net/projects/markdown/syntax) by its inventor
+: Widespread and simple markup language, [documented here](https://daringfireball.net/projects/markdown/syntax) by its inventor.

 **latex**
 : No, not the rubber stuff, but the mother (despite TeX)